Low-Surface-Brightness Galaxies are missing in the observed Stellar Mass Function: Distributions of Galaxy Properties

-where $\mathcal{M}_\odot$ is the absolute magnitude of the Sun and $L_\odot$ is the solar luminosity.
-The first two terms in the right-hand side of equation~\eqref{eq:sb_org} is the observed magnitude of the galaxy, while the last term is added to convert the observed magnitude into average surface brightness per square arcsecond.
+where $\mathcal{M}_\odot$ is the absolute magnitude of the Sun, $L_\odot$ is the solar luminosity, and $(1+z)^2$ is inserted to reflect the cosmological expansion.
+The first two terms in the right-hand side of Equation~\ref{eq:sb_org} is the observed magnitude of the galaxy, while the last term is added to convert the observed magnitude into average surface brightness per square arcsecond.

-For an observation adopting a filter ($X$) of a finite bandwidth, Equation (\ref{eq:sb_org}) needs to be modified into
+For an observation adopting a filter ($X$) of a finite bandwidth, Equation~\ref{eq:sb_org} needs to be modified into

 where $\mathcal{K}$ is the $k$-correction term for the redshifted spectral energy distribution (SED) of the galaxy, $\mathcal{L}_{1/2}\equiv L_{1/2}^X/L_\odot^X$, and $\mathcal{R}_{1/2}\equiv r_{1/2}/1{\rm kpc}$, where $r_{1/2}$ is the half-light radius in a proper scale.
 Equation~\ref{eq:sbm} can be simplified as